-When you play a weapon, choose your target card in play to give that weapon to.
+When you play a weapon, choose one of your cards in play to give that weapon to.
 The weapon is played beneath the card.
 The card type line of the weapon specifies in parentheses what sort of card it may be given to.